 We've got a lot of other news to get to.

-Uh, but we'll get into what they this something really so wrong in what this committee did.
+But we'll get into what they, there's something really so wrong in what this committee did.

-We need a prime time truth telling, you know, counter narrative, and let the American people the high level of lying that went on about January 6th and what they didn't tell you, what they selectively edited out, and why is all of this information Gone missing apparently.
+We need a prime time, truth-telling, you know, counter-narrative and let the American people the high level of lying that went on about January 6th and what they didn't tell you, what they selectively edited out, and why has all of this information gone missing, apparently?

 Nobody knows where it is.

-Jonathan Turley wants to know why the FBI informants who trespassed on the Capitol property during the January 6th riot.
+Jonathan Turley wants to know why FBI informants who trespassed on the Capitol property during the January 6th riot, why weren't they prosecuted?

 And this is a denial that went on for a very long time.